EEEManchester/fmcw_ros/README.md

 # Installation

  This repo is structured as a ROS package.
-Navigate to your preferred workspace's src folder e.g. `~catkin_ws/src` or `husky_ws/src`, clone this repo using `git clone --branch UoMHW https://github.com/SHIVOH/fmcw.git`.
+Navigate to your preferred workspace's src folder e.g. `~catkin_ws/src` or `husky_ws/src`, clone this repo using `git clone --branch main https://github.com/EEEManchester/fmcw_ros.git`.

 Change to your workspace top folder `cd ..` and perform a `catkin_make`.